gromacs/gromacs/doxygen/mainpage.md

  - \subpage page_analysisframework <br/>
    Provides an overview of the framework that the \Gromacs library provides for writing (trajectory) analysis tools.
+ - \subpage page_usinglibrary <br/>
+   Provides general guidance for writing software that uses the \Gromacs library.
 \if libapi
  - \subpage thread_mpi <br/>
    This code is used internally for threading support, and also provides a